TurboGears/tg2/docs/main/DownloadInstall.rst

 How to install TurboGears 2
 ===========================

 Installing TurboGears 2 has been made simple with the advent of the package index.
-We recommend installing TurboGears 2 into a virtual environment so that any existing packages will not interfere.
-The basic installation goes as follows:
+We recommend installing TurboGears 2 into a virtual environment so that any existing packages will not interfere with your installation, and so that you don't upgrade any python libraries that your system needs.

+So, with a virtual environment the basic installation goes as follows:

 1. Install ``setuptools``